Author: Jeff Bacon

 What to Do When You Get Served

-A petition for support, a notice of administrative action from DHS, or a motion to modify all start a clock.
-Ignoring it produces a default judgment — which usually means the maximum the other side asked for.
+A petition for support, a DHS notice of administrative action, or a motion to modify all start a clock.
+Ignore it and you get a default judgment.
+That usually means the maximum the other side asked for.

 1. Do not ignore the paperwork.
 Deadlines are short and consequences are real.